InkWarrior/Remnants-of-the-Protectorate/README.md

 # To do list
 __UPDATE__
 - Add more white painted bits to Envoy ship.
-- Make sprite improvements where its necessary.
-  - Matter Seperator (shift pixel lighting effect from orange to blue)
 - Ensure that all instances of bookshelves in structures give appropriate codex loot
 - Tweak spawn rates for clothing items